carp-lang/Carp/docs/Presentation.md

 ---
 # Main ideas of Carp

-* A basic static type system
+* Static type system
-* Linear types, very similar to Rust
+* No garbage collection (a la Rust)
 * Lisp (Clojure) syntax
-* An interactive environment
+* A helpful and interactive programming environment
-* High performance functional programming

 ---
 # Workflow